alps-asd/alps-asd.github.io/manuals/1.0/en/best_practise.md

 ]
 ```

-In the above example, `name` is shared with `Product/name` and `Person/name`.
+* In the example above, `name` is shared between `Product/name` and `Person/name`.
-The basic rule is to follow the practices of each format when representing such words in a format with only a flat hierarchy.
+* When expressing such terms in formats with only flat hierarchies, it's basic practice to follow the conventions of each format.

-* In the html case, it is represented by the Lower camel case.
+* In HTML, they are expressed in lower camel case.

 ```html
 <form>